Eagor1968/WeatherMcpServer/README.md

 --- Brief documentation of implementation approach

-MCP Server is supposed to be used by MCP client integrated into AI especially in Code Pylot, but Code Pylot does not work in Russia so I had to create a MCP Client it is here https://github.com/Eagor1968/McpFullClient it looks as below
+MCP Server is supposed to be used by MCP client integrated into AI especially in Copilot, but Copilot does not work in Russia so I had to create a MCP Client it is here https://github.com/Eagor1968/McpFullClient it looks as below
 [SERVER] Tools list received: